Hash-Studios/Prism/README.md

 Prism relies on its Community and [WallHaven](https://wallhaven.cc/help/api) and [Pexels](https://www.pexels.com/api/) APIs as its source of beautiful and large collection of Wallpapers.
 By utilizing their API, it provides the user with a fast and smooth experience filled with subtle animations and minimal design.
 The main goal of Prism is to make the smartphone customization experience, smooth and easy, yet giving the users amazing wallpapers, and features like downloading infinite (as much your storage allows) wallpapers or sharing the ones they like with others.

 Now users can upload wallpapers, which will be shown in the Community section.
 They can also view the wallpapers they uploaded in the Profile section.
+We generally take upto 24 hours for reviewing every wallpaper, but premium users get their wallpapers reviewed instantly.

 Prism offers a never-ending feed of wallpapers on its home screen.
 It also has a Curated section that is filled with the best photos/wallpapers updated every day.
 It also features categories like Abstract, Nature, 4K, Art, Landscape, Minimal, Space, Neon, etc. if you are into these.
 Then it allows one to find wallpapers based on colors, i.e. you can find wallpapers with a color that matches your icons or home screen setup.
 Not even that, it also shows you a palette of colors from any wallpaper in the app, on clicking which you can find wallpapers of that specific color.